Get a free, no obligation personal loan quote with rates as low as 6.99%

 Eligible Dividends

 Dividends that are categorized as “eligible” means the company paid higher tax rates.
 In return, shareholders will also pay more taxes and receive a higher tax credit.
-Eligible dividends are taxed at a rate of 38%.
+The dividend gross-up is 38% for eligible dividends.

 Other Than Eligible Dividends

 Dividends that are categorized as “other than eligible” means the company paid lower tax rates.
 In return, shareholders will also pay fewer taxes and receive a lower tax credit.
-Non-eligible dividends are taxed at a rate of 15%.
+The dividend gross-up is 15% for non-eligible dividends.

 Federal Dividend Tax Rate In Canada Calculation